Spy catcher rivals – using AI in counter intelligence

 On artificial intelligence vs human intelligence

 The original purpose for this story was to explore how artificial intelligence can be tricked into giving false results.
 It’s a weakness that can be exploited by people with mischief on their mind.
-It can be used to defraud insurance and financial systems, and to confuse security and defence systems, and to queue jump.
+It’s used to defraud insurance and financial systems, and to confuse security and defence systems, and to queue jump.

 In adding a twist to the end of the story, I found myself illustrating another important difference between humans and machine learning: most artificial intelligence relies on having a single measurable purpose.
 It has to be, because it’s calculations are based on comparing against the current case to large numbers of previous ones.
 Humans see the bigger picture, and some can make a jump in logic with seemingly random connections.